How B Corp and Fairtrade certifications are creating a fairer world together

 Want to unlock a higher score on the B Impact Assessment?
 Create an impactful business by design

-Who are the certified Fairtrade B Corps?
+Who are the Fairtrade Certified B Corps?

 “Fairtrade is one of the largest movements in the protection of workers’ rights.
 We want every one of our products to make a direct positive contribution to a better life for farmers, workers and their families.